rupeshmi/CodeSprint/JavaScript/Part2/Prototypes.md

 console.log(person2.name);//Output: Ashwin
 ```

-#### Consider an another example to display the issue with when the properties are of reference type
+#### Consider another example to display the issue with proptotypes when the prototype object contains a property of reference type

 ```javascript
 //Create an empty constructor function